The Hippodrome: Sports

 The Hippodrome hosted the Waterloo Hawks of the NBL, NBA, and NPBL from 1948 to 1951.
 The Waterloo Hawks are the only Big Four major league team to have been based in Iowa.

 The Hippodrome also housed the USHL's Waterloo Black Hawks from their inception in 1962 until Young Arena opened in 1994, and the Iowa Stars of the Central Professional Hockey League during the 1969–70 season.
-The Hippodrome currently hosts the Iowa Woo team of The Arena League, which began play in 2024.
+The Hippodrome hosted the Iowa Woo team of The Arena League during the 2024 and 2025 seasons, with the team moving to the UNI-Dome in 2026.

 As a concert venue

 The roof design and construction materials along with the room design make the venue well-suited for concerts acoustically.
-It has hosted a variety of acts such as the Glenn Miller Orchestra, Red Skelton, Buddy Holly, Johnny Cash, KISS, Aerosmith, The Beach Boys, Rush, Garth Brooks, Miranda Lambert, Blake Shelton, Destiny's Child, Jason Aldean, Roy Clark, Rob Zombie, Disturbed, Dierks Bentley, Nelly and Gym Class Heroes among many others in the past years.
+It has hosted a variety of acts such as the Glenn Miller Orchestra, Red Skelton, Buddy Holly, Johnny Cash, Kiss, Aerosmith, The Beach Boys, Rush, Garth Brooks, Miranda Lambert, Blake Shelton, Destiny's Child, Jason Aldean, Roy Clark, Rob Zombie, Disturbed, Dierks Bentley, Nelly and Gym Class Heroes among many others in the past years.